pixmoving-moveit/learning_based_vehicle_calibration/README.md

 ```
 ## Record Data Software Case

-It is instructions for how to manipulate vehicle when collect data, the test site should be as flat as possible(pitch angle should not over 1 degree).
+Since our goal is to build a data-driven model, the first step is to collect enough data suitable for training a neural network model.

 Every data is classified according to its speed and throttling/braking information.
 This way, we can check if we have collected enough data for every case scenario.
-We will start collecting 3000 data per scenario.
-For each timestamp, if the steering angle is greater than a threshold (to be defined), that data will be discarded and not classified:
+In order to do so, we have built a software with a simple if-else logic so that it is able to detect and classify the data recorded in its scenario.
+This stage is very important because this way we can make sure that we have a balanced dataset and that we have enough data to train our neural network model for every conditions.
+We will start collecting 3000 triplet (velocity, acceleration, throttling/braking) of data per scenario.
+For each timestamp, if the steering angle is greater than a threshold (2 degrees), that data will be discarded and not classified (since so far we are just interested in the longitudinal dynamic so we should avoid steering):

-- **LOW SPEED SCENARIO (0 - 15km/h)**: in this scenario we have 6 different throttling/braking conditions.
+- **LOW SPEED SCENARIO (0 - 6km/h)**: in this scenario we have 8 different throttling/braking conditions.
+0. Brake 0 - deadzone
-1. Brake deadzone - 20%
+1. Brake deadzone - 12%
-2. Brake 20% - 30%
+2. Brake 12% - 20%
-3. Brake > 30%
+3. Brake > 20%
-4. Throttle deadzone - 25%
+4. Throttle 0 - deadzone
-5. Throttle 25% - 35%
+5. Throttle deadzone - 20%
+6. Throttle 20% - 40%
-6. Throttle > 35%
+7. Throttle > 40%

-- **HIGH SPEED SCENARIO ( > 15km/h)**: in this scenario we have 6 different throttling/braking conditions.
+- **HIGH SPEED SCENARIO ( > 6km/h)**: in this scenario we have 8 different throttling/braking conditions.
+0. Brake 0 - deadzone
-1. Brake deadzone - 20%
+1. Brake deadzone - 12%
-2. Brake 20% - 30%
+2. Brake 12% - 20%
-3. Brake > 30%
+3. Brake > 20%
-4. Throttle deadzone - 25%
+4. Throttle 0 - deadzone
-5. Throttle 25% - 35%
+5. Throttle deadzone - 20%
+6. Throttle 20% - 40%
-6. Throttle > 35%
+7. Throttle > 40%

+As already stated, if the steering angle is greater than 2 degrees, data will not be collected.
+But there are other conditions under which we discard data:

+1. If the velocity is higher than 22km/h, we are not collecting data;
+2. If the velocity is equal to 0km/h, we are not collecting data;
+3. We need to ensure data consistency.
+In order to do that, we need to check the values of two consecutive throttle/brake commands: if their difference is greater than a certain threshold, we don't collect those data.

+Moreover, we also take into consideration the IMU sensor delay, that is the time between the throttle/brake commands being sent and corresponding acceleration executed.
+We consider this delay to be about 200ms, but it is a tunable parameter in the software so it is possibile to tune it according to the results you obtain'

+These are the rules we adopted for collecting data in an efficient way.
+But raw data are often affected by noise so before the training stage we should preprocess them.

+## Data Preprocessing

+Since raw data collected by human are noisy and non-uniform, preprocessing is an essential step to ensure high quality data.

+First, we applied a mean filter to smooth data with a window size of 20 (which can be tuned).

+Afterwards, we standardized and normalized data to remove possible outliers and to prepare them for the training stage.

+## Neural Network training and visualization

+In order to find the relationship between velocity, acceleration and throttle/brake commands, we first need to define our neural network structure and its inputs and output.

+Notice that throttling and braking models will be trained separately.

+Since we want to generate a calibration table which takes throttle/brake and speed as inputs, and outputs acceleration, we can follow the same structure for the neural network.

+So the fully connected neural network will have 2 nodes in the input layer, 64 nodes in the first hidden layer, 16 nodes in the second hidden layer and 1 node in the output layer.

+Based on the performance we obtain, we can modify the structure and the number of parameters to be trained.

+Now we can split the dataset into training set (80%) and testing set (20%) and we are ready for the training stage.

+We chose the Sigmoid function as the activation function, mean square error as the cost function and Adam optimizer, all in Pytorch.

 ## Software Structure